acuarica/acuarica.github.io/content/authors/admin/_index.md

 Before Supercompilation, I have developed JNIF, a Java Class Files parser to be used as a native agent using JVMTI.

-I work under the advise of Prof. Matthias Hauswirth and Prof. Nate Nystrom.
+I worked under the advise of Prof. Matthias Hauswirth and Prof. Nate Nystrom.
 I have worked for more than 10 years in private industry in different roles, as Software Developer, Software Engineer, Network Administrator and Freelance Developer.